 Honorable David M. Murkowski, Chief Probate Judge, (616) 632-5428

-In 2014, Judge Murkowski was the recipient of the Judicial Contributions in Law and Aging Award by Elder Law of Michigan and was elected as a Fellow of the Michigan State Bar Foundation.
-In 2015 he was selected as a Leader in the Law by Michigan Lawyers Weekly.
+Since 2014 Judge Murkowski has received the Judicial Contributions in Law and Aging Award by Elder Law of Michigan, has been selected as a Leader in the Law by Michigan Lawyers Weekly and was elected as a Fellow of the Michigan State Bar Foundation.

 - Honorable Terence J. Ackert - Chief Judge Pro Tempore, Probate Court